-The NSW government is making it easier for farmers to use their land for agritourism.
+The NSW Government is making it easier for farmers to use their land for agritourism.

-The changes support sustainable tourism giving people more reasons to visit regional and rural NSW.
+The changes support sustainable tourism, giving people more reasons to visit regional and rural NSW.

-Agritourism changes to help small family business
+Helping small family business

 Bio-dynamic sheep farmer Vince Heffernan says changes to planning rules will help him setup on-farm accommodation for tourists.

-Agritourism changes support more Indigenous experiences
+Supporting more Indigenous experiences

 Changes to planning rules are helping Tania & Rodney Hartigan set up and run Aboriginal experiences for tourists on their farm.